wisniewski94/llemonstack/README.md

 ## Known Issues

+Zep requires a quick workaround fix for a hard coded `public.role_type_num` bug.
-Zep is not fully working properly due to a bug in role_type_num when using the service_zep schema created by the init script.
+This is only an issue when using the custom service_zep schema created by the init script..

-But since Zep CE (installed by LLemonStack) isn't currently compatible with n8n, it's low priority to fix this.
-See [examples/zep/README.md](examples/zep/README.md)
+See [examples/zep/README.md](examples/zep/README.md) for details and the quick fix.

+<br />

 ## Overview

-<br />

 **LLemonStack** installs and runs a fully featured low code AI agent development playground, including local LLMs and chat interfaces, from a single command: `deno run start`